jacobherrington/rails/guides/source/active_record_encryption.md

 | `key_derivation_salt`                                        | The salt used when deriving keys.
 It's preferred to configure it via a credential `active_record_encryption.key_derivation_salt`. |
 | `forced_encoding_for_deterministic_encryption` | The default encoding for attributes encrypted deterministically.
 You can disable forced encoding by setting this option to `nil`.
 It's `Encoding::UTF_8` by default. |

 NOTE: It's recommended to use Rails built-in credentials support to store keys.
-If you prefer to set them manually via config properties, make sure you don't commit them with your code (e.g., use environment variables).
+If you prefer to set them manually via config properties, make sure you don't commit them with your code (e.g. use environment variables).

 ### Encryption Contexts